MonkeyInPrivite/mip-wiki/content/Database/unbrick.md

 > **Follow these steps at your own risk**

 This is where things start to get complicated.
 You absolutely follow all of these instructions at your own risk and accept the responsibility  for any consequences of messing it up.
-- You could try [this guide](https://gist.github.com/TobiasWooldridge/22f0cdca75190b9a473f) about using the Serial interface if you are on a Paperwhite.
+- You could try [this guide](https://gist.github.com/TobiasWooldridge/22f0cdca75190b9a473f) about using the Serial interface if you are on a Paperwhite. **This may not work on newer Kindles**
 - Or you could check out the [Mobileread Tools](https://wiki.mobileread.com/wiki/Kindle_Tools_Index#Debricking).
+- Join the [Kindle Modding Community Discord Server](https://discord.kindlemodding.org/) and ask there.

 # Conclusion
 Hopefully this Debricked your Kindle!
 If you still need support, join the [Kindle Modding Community](https://discord.kindlemodding.org/) and open a ticket in #questions-and-support!